What kind of dance will your day be?

 Variety: Caturra, Castillo, Colombia

 Much like the downbeat in music, Colombian coffee is an extreme shaper in the caffeinated world and this Palmera puts up a good fight with its decaffeinated version.
-It's a blend of multiple regions in Colombia with a focus on cup consistency.
 It is decaffeinated by the local company Descafecol SA, in the town of Palmira, Valle de Cauca, using the Ethyl Acetate (EA) process.

 Ethyl acetate is produced by esterification between ethyl alcohol and acetic acid.
 The ethyl acetate used by Descafecol is produced by sugarcane grown locally in Palmira.
 Sugarcane grows at lower elevations than coffee and is often planted at the base of the same mountains where coffee flourishes.
 Ethyl acetate and spring water are the only substances coffee comes into contact with during the decaffeination process.
 This process is FDA approved and the ethyl acetate produced by Sucroal is verified food grade, kosher, and halal.